Berlin Conference: Principle of effective occupation

 The principle of effective occupation stated that a power could acquire rights over colonial lands only if it possessed them or had effective occupation: if it had treaties with local leaders, flew its flag there, and established an administration in the territory to govern it with a police force to keep order.
 The colonial power could also make use of the colony economically.
 That principle became important not only as a basis for the European powers to acquire territorial sovereignty in Africa but also for delimiting their respective overseas possessions, as effective occupation served in some instances as a criterion for settling colonial boundary disputes.
 However, as the scope of the Berlin Act was limited to the lands that fronted on the African coast, European powers in numerous instances later claimed rights over interior lands without demonstrating the requirement of effective occupation, as articulated in Article 35 of the Final Act.

+Map of Africa in 1865, before the Berlin Conference established principles governing European territorial claims in Africa.

+At the Berlin Conference (1884–1885), the interpretation of the Principle of Effective Occupation was a major point of contention, particularly between Germany, Britain, and France.
+At stake was the British distinction between territorial annexations and protectorates.
+Germany, as a relatively new colonial power in Africa, joined France in arguing that no state should hold legal rights to any territory unless it exercised strong and continuous political authority there.
+British delegates, by contrast, reserved the right to control its large territorial holdings without directly governing them.
+Domestically, Britain's constitution prevented direct governance without the official annexation of territory, and the British government worried that the precedent of treating African protectorates as fully-governed annexations would have costly consequences for its empire worldwide.
+In its foreign policy, Britain viewed Germany as a latecomer to African colonisation and assumed it was unlikely to acquire extensive territories beyond its initial claims—claims that were nonetheless proving to be more valuable than many British possessions.
+That logic caused it to be generally assumed by Britain and France that Germany had an interest in embarrassing the other European powers on the continent and forcing them to give up their possessions if they could not muster a strong political presence.
+In the end, the British view prevailed.